manuGil/online-core/docs/source/databases.rst

 When you query data in a GIS (and not a DBMS), the way you express your attribute selection may be slightly different, but it usually follows the SQL syntax.
 The following task shows you how to query a data layer.

- Task 4.1
+Task 8
-   Open the QGIS project ``database_queries``.
+   Open the QGIS project *'database_queries'*.
 Right-click on the layer countries, open the Filter menu and define the simple query below.
    See :numref:`figquerysimple`.

    .. code-block:: postgresql